Skip to main content

 Place dough in an oiled bowl, allowing to rise, until double in size.

 Remove dough from pan to a floured surface.
 Divide dough into 10 equal pieces.
-I use a scale to do this, but you can eyeball if you don't have on.
+I use a scale to do this, but you can eyeball if you don't have one.

 Bake in a preheated oven at 350 degrees for 20 minutes, then carefully remove from oven and allow to cool.